AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 The following methods allow access to the floating species initial condition values:

 .. method:: ExecutableModel.getFloatingSpeciesInitAmountIds()
-   :module: roadrunner
+   :module: RoadRunner

-   get a list of the floating species amount initial amount selection symbols.
+   Return a list of the floating species amount initial amount selection symbols.

    >>> r.model.getFloatingSpeciesInitAmountIds()
    ['init(S1)', 'init(S2)']

 .. method:: ExecutableModel.getFloatingSpeciesInitConcentrationIds()
-   :module: roadrunner
+   :module: RoadRunner

-   get a list of the floating species amount initial concentration selection symbols.
+   Return a list of the floating species amount initial concentration selection symbols.

    >>> r.model.getFloatingSpeciesInitConcentrationIds()
    ['init([S1])', 'init([S2])']

 .. method:: ExecutableModel.getFloatingSpeciesInitConcentrations([index])
-   :module: roadrunner
+   :module: RoadRunner

-   Returns a vector of floating species initial concentrations.
+   Return a vector of floating species initial concentrations.
 The order of species is given by the order of Ids returned by getFloatingSpeciesInitialConcentrationIds()

    :param numpy.ndarray index: (optional) an index array indicating which items to return.